2024ACTL1101/Hanlong-Hu-ACTL1101/README.md

 ---
 **Testimonial:**

-**John Doe:** (Change to your name)
+**Hanlong Hu:**

-Throughout ACTL1101, I have mastered the topics listed in principles of actuarial science, and the coding assignment work is mine.
-I feel much more prepared for my future career.
+Throughout ACTL1101, I have learned the basics listed in principles of actuarial science, and the coding assignment work is mine.
+I feel more prepared for my future career.

-😄😄😄